 The other day I went into an AT&T store to see about changing from Verizon, my current carrier.
 When I mentioned how dissatisfied I was with Verizon’s billing system and compared it with Worldcom, the salesman, who didn’t know the reference, said, “That was before my time.
 But, tell me, what features do you want in a phone?”
 I told him I’d like a phone that I could use to make phone calls.

-Haven’t had enough?
+Jet image by Miguel Ángel Sanz on Unsplash.
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: The cavalry does come.
 It’s just not the one we expect or even want (Letters from Culver City).